Skip to main content Skip to secondary navigation

 We have validated the value of the previously developed solution based on literature reviews and two robot examples.

-However, to ensure the desired effect, we still need to further determine its generality and improve the accuracy and applicability by involving perspectives from multiple stakeholders.
+However, to ensure the desired effect, we still need to determine its generality more comprehensively and enhance applicability by involving perspectives from multiple stakeholders and conducting diverse case studies.

 Icon Solution